IronFox/JoyMap/readme.md

 - **Window Name Regex**: Regular expression matching the window title
 - **Note**: At least one regex (process or window) must match for auto-activation.
 Empty regex matches everything.

+#### Settings Tab

+The **Settings** tab contains additional per-profile options.

+**Hide controllers from games when active:**
+- When checked, JoyMap uses the **HidHide** driver to hide all physical controllers referenced in this profile's triggers and axis bindings from other applications while the profile is active
+- Games will no longer see the physical joystick/gamepad at all while the profile is active
+- When the profile deactivates (window unfocused or profile switched), the physical controllers are automatically made visible again
+- The checkbox is disabled if HidHide is not detected; install the driver from https://github.com/nefarius/HidHide/releases to enable it

+**Why hiding is useful:**

+The most obvious reason is to prevent duplicate inputs when JoyMap is emitting a virtual Xbox 360 controller: without hiding, the game would see both the physical joystick and the virtual Xbox controller and process both simultaneously.

+A less obvious reason is that some games treat *any* connected controller as an Xbox controller regardless of what it actually is.
+This is rare, but when it occurs the game will attempt to read the physical joystick using the Xbox axis/button layout, producing scrambled or unintended input — and hiding becomes the only way to use JoyMap with that game at all.
+Hiding the physical controller forces the game to interact solely with JoyMap's properly-mapped virtual Xbox controller, even when JoyMap is not using any Xbox axis bindings.

 **Profile Selection:**
 - Use the **Profile:** dropdown to manually switch profiles
 - Profiles auto-activate when you focus a matching window